Younes-ch/Younes-ch/README.md

 ## :sassy_man:  About me
 - :school: I am currently pursuing a Software Engineering degree at the Higher Institute of Applied Science and Technology of Sousse.
-- :technologist: I love using Software as a solution for every `Problem`.
+- :technologist: I love using Software as a solution for every Problem.
 - :student: I’m currently learning: `.NET` ecosystem.
-- :thinking: I’m currently open for: `A freelance project` or a new `part job opportunity`.
+- :thinking: I’m currently open for: `A freelance project` or a new `part-time job opportunity`.
-- :nerd_face: Always `learning new things`
+- :nerd_face: Always `learning new things.`
 - :computer: `C#` Lover.

 <br>